wlady/just-a-test/README.md

 ### Front End ###

 Install virtual host for this app and open it in browser.
-Login page is shown.
-You can use "admin" as login and "admin123" as password.
+Login page will be shown.
+Use "admin" as login and "admin123" as password.

 The main page will appear and the latest POIs will be loaded.
-The data updated automatically once per 10 seconds.
+The data updated automatically (once per 10 seconds).

 Login Page